Sunday, September 15, 2024

 State Library of Victoria image H2018.482/13

 I have no information about where she lived after the death of her husband, although Alice’s obituary states that she was an old resident of Rossiter Road, Koo Wee Rup, but I can’t trace her time in the town.
 However, on August 9, 1909, her daughter, 30 year-old Alice married 44 year-old Denis McNamara of Koo Wee Rup, at St Joseph’s Catholic Church in Collingwood.
-(18) Denis was a storekeeper, at the time of their marriage, and in 1915 he built Royal Hotel in Koo Wee Rup, which at the opening was reported to be one of the finest edifices of the kind in Gippsland.
+(18) Denis was a storekeeper, at the time of their marriage, and in 1915 he built the Royal Hotel in Koo Wee Rup, which at the opening was reported to be one of the finest edifices of the kind in Gippsland.
 It is still standing.
 (19)

 Rossiter Road, Koo Wee Rup in 1903; it would not have looked much different